wulfgarpro/wulfgar.pro/_posts/2020-09-28-tryhackme-ignite.md

 ## User Shell

-I re-wrote the 47138 PoC (_fuelpwn.py_) and stripped out printing of the GET request response and built-in support for the Burp Suite proxy:
+I re-wrote the 47138 PoC (_fuelpwn.py_) and stripped out printing of the GET request's response and built-in support for the Burp Suite proxy:

 ```python